How can Cook’s Distance be used to identify influential data points? 2

 Di = (ri2 / p*MSE) * (hii / (1-hii)2)

-• is the number of coefficients in the regression model
+• p is the total number of coefficients included in the regression analysis, encompassing the intercept and all independent variables.

 library(ggplot2)